 - Continue exploring college and career options.

-High School Junior Checklist
+High School Junior College Prep Checklist

-In fall semester, juniors need to:
+In the fall semester, juniors need to:

-- Attend in-person or online college fairs and college prep presentations.
+- Attend in-person or online college fairs and college-prep presentations.

 - Explore careers and their earning potentials in the Occupational Outlook Handbook.

-In spring semester, juniors should:
+In the spring semester, juniors should:

 - Register for college admission exams such as the SAT and ACT; take practice tests to prepare before the big day.